STJRush/handycode/ALT1 Websites and Firebase/Firebase/README.md

 If want to pull down 100 points of temperture data from firebase into a csv for you to analyze, you should open the folder called "Multiple Lines and CSVs".

-## THE METHOD OF NON MADNESS FOR FIREBASE
+## THE METHOD OF NON-MADNESS FOR FIREBASE

 This will ensure that you're only ever 1 bug away from working, not two.